- Campus Life

 - About Plattsburgh

-High school graduates who have enrolled at a college or university are considered transfer students.
-Students can transfer at any time - but to be based on the merits of transfer coursework alone, a student must have completed two semesters of full-time study (approximately 24 credits) at the time of application.
+High school graduates who have taken college courses at a college or university following high school graduation are considered transfer students.
+Students can transfer at any time - but to be based on the merits of transfer coursework alone, a student must have completed two semesters of full-time study (approximately 24 transferable credits) at the time of application.

-Students who have less than 24 credits will be asked to provide a high school transcript or SOAR and SAT/ACT scores, and must also meet both transfer and freshman admission requirements.
+Students who have less than 24 transferable credits will be asked to provide a high school transcript or SOAR and SAT/ACT scores, and must also meet both transfer and freshman admission requirements.
 For more information, view SUNY Plattsburgh Freshman admission requirements.
+Students who have a High School Equivalency Diploma (HSED) through either the General Educational Development (GED) or Test Assessing Secondary Completion (TASC) must send their test results along with their high school transcript and SAT or ACT scores.

-The top factors used for considering admission at SUNY Plattsburgh are (in order of relative importance):
+The primary factors used for considering admission at SUNY Plattsburgh are (in order of relative importance):

 Some programs at SUNY Plattsburgh have special requirements for admission.
 These include:

-The SUNY Plattsburgh Branch Campus in Queensbury, NY offers three undergraduate programs: Business Administration, Criminal Justice, and Psychology.
+The SUNY Plattsburgh Branch Campus in Queensbury, NY offers four undergraduate programs: Business Administration, Criminal Justice, Nursing (RN-to-BS), and Psychology.
 As degree-completion programs, students must enter the program with certain prerequisites completed.
 Read more about Branch Campus Programs.

 The SUNY Plattsburgh Extension Site at Hudson Valley offers a bachelor's degree in Criminal Justice.
 As a degree-completion program, students must enter the program with certain prerequisites completed.
 Read more about the Hudson Valley Extension Site Program in Criminal Justice.

-SUNY Plattsburgh’s Online BS in Nursing is designed for Registered Nurses who have completed an associate’s degree or diploma program in nursing.
-Learn more about admission to the RN-to-BS Online Nursing Program.
+SUNY Plattsburgh’s RN-to-BS in Nursing is designed for Registered Nurses who have completed an associate’s degree or diploma program in nursing.
+You can apply to study fully online, or you can apply for the program available onsite at SUNY Plattsburgh's Queensbury Campus.
+Learn more about admission to the RN-to-BS Nursing Programs.

 As mentioned above, a 2.30 GPA is recommended for admission to most programs.
 However, some have a higher GPA requirement.
 These include: